edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 ### Usage
 ####-1-
-Open ControlGrid44 and CubicSurface44 bare bones.FCStd
+Open _ControlGrid44 and CubicSurface44 bare bones.FCStd_

+I recommend you immediately rename it _ControlGrid44 and CubicSurface44 in progress.FCStd_ or some other name you like.

 ![01](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2001.png?raw=true)

 This model containes some starting point sketches: